-The creation of Inverness Creative Academy was conducted in two phases.
-Phase 1 was completed in November 2018 and brought the 1913 Arts and Science extension back into use as 30 studio spaces for artists and makers.
-The first tenants moved into their studios in December 2018, and this part of the project was formally opened by Provost Helen Carmichael on the 28th March 2019.
+The creation of Inverness Creative Academy was conducted in two phases; phase 1 was completed in November 2018 and brought the 1913 Arts and Science extension back into use as 30 new studio spaces for artists and makers.
+The first tenants moved into their studios in December 2018, and this part of the project was formally opened by Provost Helen Carmichael on 28th March 2019.

 Inverness Creative Academy has brought new life to the former Inverness Royal Academy Midmills buildings.
 Throughout the project, Wasps has been exploring the history behind these incredible buildings, and have discovered a few artefacts along the way.
 Read, watch and listen to find out more:

 Wasps’ revenue covers our core costs and enables us to provide artists and makers with workspaces at rents which they can afford.
 However, as a charity Wasps is dependent on funding and donations to enable all of its capital developments in the first instance.
-Donations to Inverness Creative Academy have been vital to the completion of Phase 2, support creative talent in The Highlands and invest in the future of Inverness’ built heritage and creative economy.
+Donations to Inverness Creative Academy have been vital to the completion of Phase 2, and go towards supporting the creative talent in The Highlands and investing in the future of Inverness’ built heritage and creative economy.

-If you would like to find out more about supporting the transformation of Midmills, please contact Claire English, Wasps Funding and Partnerships Manager on 0141 553 5890 or email firstname.lastname@example.org.
+If you would like to find out more about supporting the transformation of Midmills, please contact Wasps’ Funding and Partnerships Manager Edward White on 0141 553 5890 or email Edward.White@waspsstudios.org.uk.

-There are a number of options to acknowledge your support within the development.
+There are a number of options to acknowledge your support of the development.
 You can donate securely with PayPal Giving Fund using the button below:

 We would like to say a huge thank you to all the supporters of Inverness Creative Academy so far: